guidotournois-icemobile/databricks-com.databricks.spark.sqldw/README.md

 ```

 ## Behaviour
-In order to see all that happens under the hood with 'com.databricks.spark.sqldw', I was made (temporary) server admin.
+In order to see all that happens under the hood with `com.databricks.spark.sqldw`, I was made (temporary) server admin.

 In example.py we see two code blocks / cells.
-1. The first cell loads the data in a lazy way, only meta data is read from the SQL datawarehouse by running 'set fmtonly on'
+1. The first cell loads the data in a lazy way, only meta data is read from the SQL datawarehouse by running `set fmtonly on`
 The resulting SQL actions of this commands can be found in the EXCEL file run_as_admin.xlsx also in this Repo.
 2. When the second cell is run, many things happen.
 * A temporary scoped credential is created in our SQL datawarehouse with the blobstorage credentials.